-So long as your heat pump installation complies with the following Permitted Developments criteria, you won’t have to apply for planning permission.
+So long as your heat pump installation complies with the following permitted developments criteria, you won’t have to apply for planning permission.
 However, these criteria vary slightly in different countries in the UK.
 In Scotland for instance, the air source heat pump’s external unit and housing cannot exceed 3 metres in height, but in England, the unit mustn’t be larger than 0.6m³.
-Remember – when in doubt, check with your local planning authority.

 - Your air source heat pump is only used for heating (space heating and hot water).

 - The installation complies with the Microgeneration Certification Scheme Planning Standards (MCS 020).
-It’s the responsibility of the installer to ensure that your heat pump installation is compliant with MCS standards.
+All our installations are compliant with MCS standards.

 - The air source heat pump must be removed when it’s no longer in use.